tkhq/sdk/.changeset/sour-comics-joke.md

 @turnkey/crypto

-- [BREAKING CHANGE] renamed `decryptBundle` to `decryptEmailBundle` (for decrypting email auth credential bundles) in order to distinguish from the new `decryptExportBundle` (for decrypting bundles containing wallet mnemonics or private key material)
+- [BREAKING CHANGE] renamed `decryptBundle` to `decryptCredentialBundle` (for decrypting email auth/recovery and oauth credential bundles) in order to distinguish from the new `decryptExportBundle` (for decrypting bundles containing wallet mnemonics or private key material)

 @turnkey/encoding